mygongsun/Canvas-PDF/README.md

-# canvas-js
+# Canvas-PDF
-javascript for canvas
+Canvas PDF for Javascript